hantsy/micronaut-sandbox/docs/gs-rest.md

 }
 ```

 As described in former sections,  Micronaut process IOC at compile time.
-When building and run the application,  explore the project *build/classes* folder, you will find there are a lot of extra classes generated which names are start with a **$**  symbol.
+When building the application,  explore the project *build/classes* folder, you will find there are a lot of extra classes generated at compile time which names are start with a USD("**$**") symbol.

 ## Setup database